Insurance and Payment

 Reduced fee “pay what you can” options are available, so contact us if you’d like to learn more!

-Cash, check, and credit card are accepted at the end of each session.
-We can also accept HSA cards.
-Copays and full payments are due at each session.
+Any insurance member responsibility amount (copays, coinsurance, and deductibles) and/or full payments are due at the beginning of each session.
 We do not run tabs or send bills.

 Still have a question?
 Please feel free to email us with any additional questions you may have!